by Will Grumke April 20, 2021 7 min read

 You’re likely setting yourself up for failure if you are trying to build consistency in a system that is difficult to implement.

-If you don’t have a proven history of clean eating and consistent exercise, then the most beneficial thing you can do is to build a foundation on the baseline principles of focusing on eating the right number of calories, get enough protein in to support your goals, drink 100 oz or more of water a day, and move your body.
+If you don’t have a proven history of following a nutrition plan and consistent exercise, then the most beneficial thing you can do is to build a foundation on the baseline principles of focusing on eating the right number of calories, get enough protein in to support your goals, drink 100 oz or more of water a day, and move your body.

 Do those basics and stay consistent with your efforts, and I am very confident you will see results!